42 Bold Santa Muerte Tattoo Ideas To Calm Your Inner Storm

 36. Santa Muerte with Clockwork Elements

-Emphasizes time’s power, showing life as a delicate, interconnected mechanism.
+Emphasizes the power of time, portraying life as a delicate, interconnected mechanism.

 37. Santa Muerte in a Tattoo Sleeve